 - Period underwear

-On the heaviest night, I use all of them since I go without emptying my cup for at least 8+hours while I sleep.
+I use all of them on the heaviest nights since I go without emptying my cup for at least 8+ hours while I sleep.
 For me, even a large Lena Cup can only hold a maximum of 5 hours on the heaviest day.

 It takes some time to find the best solution for you, but you will find one eventually as you get more comfortable living in a camper van.